CristianCantoro/wikipedia-graphsnapshot/README.md

 graphsnapshot
 -------------

-Extract links from the Wikipedia dump.
+Process links and other data extracted from the Wikipedia dump.

 ## License

 This project is realease unde GPL v3 (or later).

 ```
-graphsnapshot: Extract links and other data from the Wikipedia dump.
+graphsnapshot: process links and other data extracted from the Wikipedia dump.

 Copyright (C) 2018 Critian Consonni for:
 * Eurecat - Centre Tecnològic de Catalunya